smitelli/cosmodoc/src/content/topics/acknowledgments/index.md

 The layout of this site was inspired by the [Hugo Book](https://themes.gohugo.io/hugo-book/) theme by Alex Shpak, heavily stripped down and reworked.
 The display fonts are [Roboto](https://www.fontsquirrel.com/fonts/roboto) by Christian Robertson and [Cousine](https://www.fontsquirrel.com/fonts/cousine) by Ascender Fonts.
 Diagrams were created using [Inkscape](https://inkscape.org/).

 Content management is handled by [Hugo](https://gohugo.io/), and the pages are served by [nginx](https://nginx.org/) on [Debian](https://www.debian.org/).

+## AI Pledge

+Nothing on this site was produced through the use of AI.
+All of the text content, images, sounds, and software code that went into this project was conceived and executed by a human's brain.

 [^pr6]: https://github.com/smitelli/cosmore/pull/6